woodruffw/documerica/README.md

 records that are missing photographic scans
 * `make_db.py`: A Python script that creates `documerica.db` from `documerica.jsonl`
 * `bot/`: The Twitter bot

+## License

+The API results stored in the library are public domain.

+All other material is under a [modified MIT License](./LICENSE).